-Las Vegas was given its name by Spanish traders in the Antonio Armijo party in 1829.
-On route to Los Angeles along the Spanish Trail from Texas, the 60-man group veered from the normal route, camping about 100 miles northeast of present-day Las Vegas.
+Las Vegas, Nevada was given its name by Spanish traders in the Antonio Armijo party in 1829.
+On route to Los Angeles, California along the Spanish Trail from Texas, the 60-man group veered from the normal route, camping about 100 miles northeast of present-day Las Vegas.
 At the time, the Spaniards referred to the route as “jornada de muerte” or journey of death until a young scout named Rafael Rivera discovered the valley with its abundant wild grasses and plentiful water supply.
-At that time, some low areas of the Las Vegas Valley contained artesian springs that created extensive green areas in contrast to the surrounding desert, hence the name “Las Vegas”, Spanish for “The Meadows”.
+In some low areas of the Las Vegas Valley contained artesian springs that created extensive green areas in contrast to the surrounding desert, hence the name “Las Vegas”, Spanish for “The Meadows”.

 It was not until famed explorer Captain John Fremont traveled into the Las Vegas Valley in 1844, that anyone other than Spanish explorers, missionaries, and the Native Americans knew of the valley.
 In 1855, Brigham Young assigned 30 Mormon missionaries to the area to convert the Paiute Indian population.
 They soon built a fort that constituted the first non-Indian settlement in the region.
 The Paiute rejected their teachings, occasionally raiding the fort until it was abandoned in 1857.
 Several years later, in 1864, the U.S. Army built Fort Baker there.